BradyZzzZ/CV-Coursework-20412961/README.md

 - **Step 10**: Check the output metrics tables and conduct evaluation and analysis

+***Note**: For the first time you run it, you need to download the YOLOv5-Medium model.
+So please make sure that your network connection is available.
+If the download fails, must clear the cache and then try again.*

 ## Several important Python packages and methods used

 - **OpenCV (cv2)** -- Used for video reading and writing, image pre-processing and drawing visualizations.